Welcome to Fredericton 2015

 Every project at the CWSF uses the same display unit - an aluminum frame with two white vertical panels, a triangular table, and a header sign pre-printed with the project title and finalist name(s).
 Use of the CWSF display unit is mandatory - do not bring a backboard of any kind.

-The dimensions of the CWSF display unit (accurate to 1cm) are shown on the left below.
-The diagram on the right illustrates how standard paper pages fit on a display panel when arranged in a grid.
+The dimensions of the CWSF display unit (accurate to 1cm) are shown below.
+The diagram further down illustrates how standard paper pages fit on a display panel when arranged in a grid.
 Click each image to download a PDF file suitable for printing.

 The following information provides a summary of the display requirements.
 Finalists, delegates, parents, and Regional Coordinators are urged to review the CWSF Project Displays policy in detail when preparing CWSF display materials and before signing the CWSF Permission and Release Form.
 Some items accepted for display at a Regional Science Fair may not be permitted at the CWSF.